MASILab/SynBOLD-DisCo/README.md

 **--motion_corrected**

-Lets the pipeline know that supplied distorted bold images has already been motion corrected.
+Lets the pipeline know that supplied distorted bold image has already been motion corrected.
 As a default, we motion correct the distorted image.

 ## Inputs

 The INPUTS directory must contain the following:

 * BOLD_d.nii.gz: the BOLD image (either raw 4D, motion corrected 4D, or averaged 3D, see [Flags](#flags))
 * T1.nii.gz: the T1-weighted image
 * acqparams.txt: A text file that describes the acqusition parameters, and is described in detail on the FslWiki for topup (https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/topup).
 Briefly,